peitalin/map-rumors/README.md

 ## Building an Market for Unlisted Properties
-EMPIRE is an Expanded Market for Predictions In Real-Estate.
+EMPIRE: an Expanded Market for Predictions In Real-Estate.

 1. [What is EMPIRE?](#what-is-empire)
   - [Phase 1: Prediction Market](#phase-1)